Webmail Login

 Seal and Motto

-Neumann University seal
+Neumann University Seal

 In anticipation of the opening of Our Lady of Angels College in 1965, Sister M. Theresa Clare, Sr. St. Joseph and Sr. M. Everilda Flynn, along with others, worked with Livingston Publishing Company in Narberth, PA to create the motto and seal of Neumann University which aptly demonstrates Neumann's ideals.